Imran Khan is expected to announce today the dissolution of the KP Assembly - ExBulletin

 Imran Khan is expected to announce today the dissolution of the KP Assembly

-LAHORE: Former Prime Minister and Head of Pakistan Tehreek-e-Insaf (PTI) Imran Khan summoned Khyber Pakhtunkhwa (KP) Chief Minister Mahmood Khan and members of his cabinet to Lahore on Friday (today), reported ARY News.
+Former Prime Minister and leader of Pakistan Tehreek-e-Insaf (PTI) Imran Khan summoned Khyber Pakhtunkhwa (KP) Chief Minister Mahmood Khan and members of his cabinet to Lahore on Friday (today ).

 KP CM Mahmood Khan and his provincial cabinet will arrive in Lahore today.
 The KP CM and his cabinet will hold a meeting with the head of the PTI.

-Sources told ARY News that Imran Khan will today announce the dissolution of the Khyber Pakhtunkhwa (KP) Assembly.
+Sources said that Imran Khan would today announce the dissolution of the Khyber Pakhtunkhwa (KP) Assembly.

 Dissolution of the Punjab Assembly